-- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in on the Laleham Gap School's safeguarding system CPOMS without delay which will notify the DSL.
-A body map will be completed if injuries have been observed. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - The system for recording concerns can be accessed at: https://lalehamgapschool.cpoms.net - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
+- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded in writing on the school safeguarding welfare incident/concern form and pass them without delay to the DSL.
+A body map will be completed if injuries have been observed. - If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Welfare incident concern forms are kept in the staff room and on teacher share in the safeguarding folder. - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
 If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
 Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover.
 These will be given to the new DSL and a receipt of delivery will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue to provide support.